Egyptian Armed Forces: Twenty-first century

 During the 2011 Egyptian revolution, the Egyptian Army was deployed to restore order in major cities.
 On 31 January 2011, Israeli media reported that the 9th, 2nd, and 7th Divisions were ordered into Cairo.
 Subsequently, on 3 July 2013, the Armed Forces removed President Mohamed Morsi from office following mass protests demanding his resignation, an action widely described as a coup d’état.
 In the days that followed, several violent incidents occurred, including the Republican Guard headquarters clashes on 8 July 2013, which resulted in the deaths of 61 protesters.
 On 14 August 2013, security forces, including the army and police, carried out the dispersal of pro-Morsi sit-ins at Rabaa and Nahda Squares, resulting in large-scale casualties.
 Estimates of the death toll vary, with some reports stating over 2,600 fatalities.
 The events of 14 August 2013 are considered the deadliest day in Egypt since the 2011 revolution.
 The international response included widespread condemnation from foreign governments and human rights organizations.

 Since the 2013 Egyptian coup d'etat, the Egyptian Armed Forces has maintained a prominent role within the state, enjoying a high degree of institutional autonomy and influence across multiple sectors.
 The military also holds a substantial presence in the economy, participating in areas such as infrastructure, housing, consumer goods, and tourism, and possesses large real estate holdings.
-Information regarding its budget, leadership, and force size remains largely undisclosed and is considered classified.
+Information regarding its budget, leadership, and force size remains largely undisclosed.
+The exact size of the Armed Forces "is considered a state secret."